What’s Going On in LBUSD? Start Here.

 LBUSD’s stats & data

 There is a lot of conversation about whether LBUSD is succeeding, declining, or failing.
-These pieces explain why one chart, one test score, or one talking point does not tell the whole story.
+These pieces explain why a single chart, test score, or talking point does not tell the whole story.

 Facilities and the bond